Dalcoin/BENV/README.md

 #

-Programs to calculate Isovector and Isoscalar values of atomic nuclei based upon the Semi-Empirical Mass Formula, using only nuclear EoS.
+Programs to calculate Isovector and Isoscalar values of atomic nuclei based upon the Semi-Empirical Mass Formula, using only chiral nuclear EoS.
+Input requires EoS of Symmetric and Neutron Nuclear Matter.